HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 - **Synthesizes** this literature to articulate what compositionality adds beyond compression
 - **Proposes** that self-referential abstraction dynamics emerge from compositional structure (hypothesis)
 - **Develops** metrics for measuring compositionality as a graded property (theoretical extension)
-- **Identifies** architectural conditions under which compression yields compositionality (hypothesis)
+- **Identifies** architectural conditions under which compression yields compositionality (hypothesis, with empirical confirmation)
 - **Generates** testable predictions distinguishing compositional from non-compositional systems
+- **Reports** experimental confirmation of architectural conditions for compositional abstraction, with quantified thresholds (Danan, 2025b)

 We are explicit throughout about which claims are established, which are theoretical extensions, and which are speculative hypotheses.